qthornton9-algorithm-practice/fibonacciSumOfEvensCheck/README.md

 # AlgorithmPractice-fibonacciCheck
-checking algorithm for linkedIn banner created a few days ago trying to push from repl.it...not working as expected
+checking algorithm for linkedIn banner created a few days ago trying to push from repl.it...push did not work as expected; it chnaged "/" into "-" automatically